girishgr8/Covid19-India/README.md

 - [ ] Add districtwise heatmap for each state
 - [ ] Convert to PWA

-**This project was developed to make best use of time and explore Chart.js library**
+**This project was developed to make best use of time and explore Chart.js library and SlackBot Integration**

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details